PHP Blog Guide

 • Ability to practice skills in real life

-• Less disruption to family responsibilities
+• Less disruption to some family responsibilities

 • Improved emotional regulation